 Directions for Making the MLA Format

-There are basically 4 things you have to do in order to format for MLA and then reuse your paper so you do not have to reformat each time you write a paper.
-Download File
+format for MLA and then reuse your paper so you do not have to reformat each

 They are: making 1 inch margins, doing last name and page number with the header, making the line spacing within the paper all double space, and saving the first document as a "Web Template" for reuse.
 I will give instructions for both PC and Macintosh computers on all four below.